mrtzh/PrivateMultiplicativeWeights.jl/README.md

 * Easy-to-use interfaces for custom query sets and data representations

 ## Usage
-For illustration, we create a random data set with hidden correlations.
+For the sake of illustration, we create a random data set with hidden correlations.
 Columns correspond to data points.
 ```
 d, n = 20, 1000
 data_matrix = rand(0:1,d,n)